 - A. Respondent ICE shall: - 1.
 Notify Commission staff via email at bccompliance@ftc.gov of the Acquisition Date and of the Divestiture Date no later than 5 days after the occurrence of each; and - 2.
 Submit the complete Divestiture Agreements to the Commission at ElectronicFilings@ftc.gov and bccompliance@ftc.gov no later than 30 days after the Divestiture Date. - B. Respondents shall file verified written reports ("Compliance Reports") in accordance with the following: - 1.
+Respondent ICE shall file interim Compliance Reports 30 days after this Order is issued and every 60 days thereafter until Respondents have fully complied with the provisions of Sections II and IV of this Order;

-Respondent ICE shall file interim Compliance Reports 30 days after this Order to Maintain Assets is issued and every 60 days thereafter until the Commission issues the Decision and Order; - 2.
-Respondents shall file additional Compliance Reports as the Commission, or its staff may request; - 3.
-Each Compliance Report shall contain sufficient information and documentation to enable the Commission to determine independently whether Respondents are in compliance with the Orders.
-Conclusory statements that Respondents have complied with their obligations under the Orders are insufficient.
-Respondents shall include in their reports, among other information or documentation that may be necessary to demonstrate compliance, a full description of the measures Respondents have implemented or plan to implement to ensure that they have complied or will comply with each paragraph of the Orders; and - 4.
-For a period of 5 years after filing a Compliance Report, each Respondent shall retain all material written communications with each party identified in each Compliance Report and all non-privileged internal memoranda, reports, and recommendations concerning fulfilling Respondent's obligations under the Orders during the period covered by such Compliance Report.
+- 2. Respondent ICE shall file annual Compliance Reports one year after the date this Order is issued and annually thereafter for the next nine years on the anniversary of that date; - 3.
+Respondents shall file additional Compliance Reports as the Commission, or its staff may request; - 4.
+Each Compliance Report shall contain sufficient information and documentation to enable the Commission to determine independently whether Respondents are in compliance with the Order.
+Conclusory statements that Respondents have complied with their obligations under the Order are insufficient.
+Respondents shall include in their reports, among other information or documentation that may be necessary to demonstrate compliance, a full description of the measures Respondents have implemented or plan to implement to ensure that they have complied or will comply with each paragraph of this Order; and - 5.
+For a period of 5 years after filing a Compliance Report, each Respondent shall retain all material written communications with each party identified in each Compliance Report and all non-privileged internal memoranda, reports, and recommendations concerning fulfilling Respondent's obligations under this Order during the period covered by such Compliance Report.
 Respondents shall provide copies of these documents to Commission staff upon request. - C. Respondents shall verify each compliance report in the manner set forth in 28 U.S.C. § 1746 by the Chief Executive Officer or another officer or employee specifically authorized to perform this function.
 Respondents shall file its compliance reports with the Secretary of the Commission at ElectronicFilings@ftc.gov and the Compliance Division at bccompliance@ftc.gov, as required by Commission Rule 2.41(a), 16 C.F.R. § 2.41(a).
 In addition, Respondents shall provide a copy of each compliance report to the Monitor if the Commission has appointed one in this matter.

-XIII.
+XV.
 Change in Respondent ICE